serato/sws-js-sdk/README.md

 This callback is called when an SWS service returns a HTTP 503 Service Unavailable response.

+#### Request Timeout Exceeded callback

+This callback is called when an SWS service does not respond within the specified timeout period.

 ### Setting callbacks

 Callbacks can be attached to all service clients via methods of the `Sws` instance, or to individual service clients: